DWGA-TV

-DWGA-TV (channel 2) is a television station in Sorsogon City, Philippines, airing programming from GMA Manila and GMA Naga.
-Owned and operated by the network's namesake corporate parent, the station maintains transmitter facilities atop Mt.
-Bintacan, Brgy.
-Maalo, Juban, Sorsogon.
+DWGA-TV (VHF Ch.
+2) is a television station in Juban, Sorsogon, Philippines, airing programming from GMA Network.
+Owned and operated by the network's namesake corporate parent, the station maintains transmitter facilities atop Mount Bintacan in Barangay Maalo.

-Although identifying as a separate station in its own right, DWGA-TV is considered a straight simulcast of DWAI-TV (channel 7) in Naga City.
+Although identifying as a separate station in its own right, DWGA-TV was considered a relay of DWAI-TV (channel 7) in Naga, Camarines Sur.

-Prior to the acquisition by GMA in 2014, the station was originally owned by Intercontinental Broadcasting Corporation from 1995 to 1999.
+Prior to the station's startup by GMA, a channel 2 station, DWIB-TV, operated at Sorsogon from 1995 to 1999 as part of the government-owned Intercontinental Broadcasting Corporation (IBC-13).